Accurate and efficient surface reconstruction from volume fraction data on general meshes: Conclusion

-The new methods are embedded in an OpenFOAM based code framework, which is released with this paper as open source\cite{Scheufler.2018}.
-The framework is structured in a way allowing for easy implementation and testing of new reconstruction and advection schemes and with a special emphasis on future extensions to adaptive mesh refinement.
-It is our hope that the released library will be used, tested and further developed by the CFD community, and eventually result in improved simulation quality in the broad field of applications involving interfacial flows.
+The new methods are implemented as an OpenFOAM extension, and released as open source together with this paper \cite{Scheufler.2018}.
+The framework is structured in a way allowing easy implementation and testing of new reconstruction and advection schemes and with a special emphasis on future extensions to adaptive mesh refinement.
+It is our hope that the released library will be used, tested and further developed by the CFD community, and eventually result in improved simulation quality in the broad field of applications involving interfacial and free surface flows.